Sreenivas0706/Math_calculator1/4_Test plan and output/README.md

 Check the division of zero by any number.(passed)

-check the time consuming between two persons to complete the assigned task(passed)
+check the work time consuming between two persons to complete the assigned task(passed)

 check the age of the candidate.(passed)